You Work For Money and Prestige, What About the Things You Love to Do?

 See?
 Now you have extra time.

 So ask yourself what do you really want to achieve as a human being?
-What do you want people to remember you when you’re gone?
+What do you want people to remember about you when you’re gone?
 What’s your purpose?

 Then live with it every day (not when you have the money, not when you have a stable income, not when you have the material possessions).

-Oh, one more thing… you are valuable. 😉
+Oh, one more thing… You are valuable. 😉

 Don’t forget that.